About Hamilton Zoo

 Who we are

-Hamilton Zoo at Te Kaaroro Nature Precinct, nestled just moments from the city centre, offers a gateway to unforgettable wildlife encounters.
-As the North Island's largest zoo, our 25-hectare haven plays host to more than 450 exotic and native creatures, from majestic tigers and inquisitive chimpanzees to colourful parrots and vibrant frogs.
-Nowhere in New Zealand or the world can you experience exotic animals and native flora and fauna in such a close urban setting.
+Hamilton Zoo at Te Kaaroro Nature Precinct, found nestled just moments from Kirikiriroa's city centre, offers a unique gateway to an unforgettable wildlife adventure.
+As the North Island's largest zoo, our 25-hectare haven is home to more than 450 exotic and native creatures, from majestic tigers and inquisitive chimpanzees to colourful parrots and ancient reptiles.
+There are few other places in the world you can experience exotic animals and native flora and fauna in such a close urban setting.

-Hamilton Zoo is committed to the conservation of animals and the environment by participating in various conservation and research projects, and by contributing to breeding programmes for endangered species.
-The Hamilton Zoo Conservation Fund was established to accumulate and distribute funds raised from public donations and proceeds from special conservation events or items in the Zoo Shop.
+Hamilton Zoo is committed to the conservation of animals and the environment by participating in various conservation and research projects, as well as contributions to breeding programmes for endangered species.
+The Hamilton Zoo Conservation Fund was established to accumulate and distribute funds raised from various sources including specified contributions from admission ticket and animal encounter sales, public donations, proceeds from special conservation events or items in the Zoo Gift Shop.

 Te Kaaroro Nature Precinct